High Availability

 # When using Typesense Cloud or a Load Balancer

-If you use Typesense Cloud (with load-balancing enabled on your cluster, which is enabled by default for all clusters provisioned after June 16, 2022), or if you choose to set up a server-side load-balancer for convenience, you can specify the single load-balanced endpoint, instead of specifying each of the individual ones in the client libraries.
+If you use Typesense Cloud (with load-balancing enabled on your cluster, which is enabled by default for all clusters provisioned after June 16, 2022), or if you choose to set up a server-side load-balancer for convenience, you want to specify the load-balanced endpoint where all requests are routed to by default, by the client.

 Here xxx.a1.typesense.net is a Load Balanced endpoint.